 Does it work topically?
 Yes, and particularly well in tandem with vitamin C to fight signs of aging and strengthen cell walls.

 Where can you find it?
 Oil-rich foods like nuts, seeds, vegetable oils, fruits, and vegetables.
-Look for it in skin oil and women's face serum that combine vitamin E with ultra-nourishing oils like marula, jojoba, and grapeseed.
+Look for it in skin oil and women's face serum that combine vitamin E with ultra-nourishing oils like marula, jojoba, grapeseed and other vitamins for healthy skin.

 What it does: Vitamin K is great at healing wounds and bruises, particularly because the body needs vitamin K to produce prothrombin, a protein necessary for blood clotting and bone metabolism.